 For more of an everyday option, look at glasses by producers like Spiegelau (20.5 oz glass) or Schott Zwiesel (27.9 oz glass).

 If you already own glasses that you use for your Cabernet Sauvignons, they will be a good fit for Bordeaux wines.

-Although many producers say their glasses are dishwasher safe, I recommend to carefully hand wash delicate wine glasses.
-Do not forget to rinse carefully as poorly rinsed glasses mess the entire tasting and drinking experience.
+Although many producers say their glasses are dishwasher safe, I recommend careful hand-washing of delicate wine glasses.
+Do not forget to rinse carefully as poorly rinsed glasses mess up the entire tasting and drinking experience.